sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 	single: variable

 A **variable** is a name associated with a memory location in the computer.
 Computer memory can store a value and that value can change or vary.
-When you play a game, it will often have a score.
-Scores often start at 0 and increase.
-A score can be stored in a variable.

 The following `video <https://youtu.be/pHgYlVjagmA>`_ explains what a variable is and gives a couple of real word examples of variables.

 .. youtube:: pHgYlVjagmA
     :width: 600
     :align: center

 Data Types
 ----------